KhronosGroup/OpenCL-CLHPP/README.md

   - It is recommended to install the ICD loader via CMake, however a convenience shorthand is provided.
 Providing `OPENCL_CLHPP_LOADER_DIR` to CMake, one may specify the location of the OpenCL ICD loader.
 By default, the C++ headers will look for OpenCL ICD loader under `${OPENCL_DIST_DIR}/lib`.
 - The C++ Headers uses CMake for its build system.
 If CMake is not provided by your build system or OS package manager, please consult the [CMake website](https://cmake.org).
-- The unit tests require [CMock](https://github.com/ThrowTheSwitch/CMock) and [Unity](https://github.com/ThrowTheSwitch/Unity).
-To get these external dependencies, use `--recursive` when cloning the repository, or run `git submodule update --init --recursive`.
+- The unit tests require [CMock](https://github.com/ThrowTheSwitch/CMock).
+To get this external dependency, use `--recursive` when cloning the repository, or run `git submodule update --init --recursive`.
 - Generating the mock input requires [Ruby](https://www.ruby-lang.org/en/).
 - Generating the docs requires Doxygen.
 When it is available, you can generate HTML documentation by building the `docs` target.